-13:00 Participatory processes in landscape governance and management [90 min] Introduction by Anne Larson, Chair of the session Jonathan Fox - Keynote presentation J. P. Sarmiento Barletti.
-Participation in a state of (climate) urgency: Lessons from a comparative study of multistakeholder forums P. T. Thuy.
-The politics of Payment for Forest Environmental Services refusal in Vietnam S. Peteru.
-Participatory Use of a Tool to Assess Governance for Sustainable Landscapes A. S. Adiwinata.
-Operationalizing the landscape approach in Indonesia: Landscape governance in fostering an integrated landscape management approach M. Elias.
-Unpacking 'gender' in joint forest management: Lessons from two Indian states Discussion with presenters and extended panel ( P. Wainaina, A. Joni, N. Ilahibaks ) and question and answer session with audience Concluding remarks by Anne Larson, Chair of the session 14:30 0 BREAK [15 min] 14:45 Assessing FTA research - methods and lessons [90 min] Introduction by Brian Belcher , Chair of the session K. Hughes .
-Evaluating the Restoration of the Commons - A quasi-experimental impact assessment of a large-scale land restoration initiative in India founded on the tenets of loc collective action and property rights R. Davel.
-Assessing the effectiveness of FTA research on the oil palm sector J. C. Rouge.
-Assessing progress towards realizing FTA's collective end-of-program outco and estimating potential impacts Concluding remarks by Brian Belcher, Chair of the session
+Participatory processes in landscape governance and management [90 min]

+Introduction by Anne Larson, Chair of the session

+Jonathan Fox - Keynote presentation

+- J. P. Sarmiento Barletti.
+Participation in a state of (climate) urgency: Lessons from a comparative study of multistakeholder forums - P. T. Thuy.
+The politics of Payment for Forest Environmental Services refusal in Vietnam - S. Peteru.
+Participatory Use of a Tool to Assess Governance for Sustainable Landscapes - A. S. Adiwinata.
+Operationalizing the landscape approach in Indonesia: Landscape governance in fostering an integrated landscape management approach - M. Elias.
+Unpacking 'gender' in joint forest management: Lessons from two Indian states

+Discussion with presenters and extended panel (P. Wainaina, A. Joni, N. Ilahibaks) and question and answer session with audience

+Concluding remarks by Anne Larson, Chair of the session

+Assessing FTA research - methods and lessons [90 min]

+Introduction by Brian Belcher, Chair of the session

+- K. Hughes.
+Evaluating the Restoration of the Commons A quasi-experimental impact assessment of a large-scale land restoration initiative in India founded on the tenets of local collective action and property rights - R. Davel.
+Assessing the effectiveness of FTA research on the oil palm sector - J. C. Rouge.
+Assessing progress towards realizing FTA's collective end-of-program outcomes and estimating potential impacts

+Concluding remarks by Brian Belcher, Chair of the session